iNavFlight/OpenTX-Telemetry-Widget/docs/Tips-&-Common-Problems.md

 ## Tips

 * If you have any issues, first make sure you're using the release version 2.2.2+ of OpenTX.
 There's some bugs in pre-release and release candidate versions that cause Lua Telemetry to crash
+* Preferably use the latest version of your TX firmware (OpenTX or EdgeTX)
 * Between flights (before armed), long-press Enter/dial and select `Reset telemetry` to reset telemetry values
 * If current sensor isn't present or _battery isn't fully charged when plugged in_, fuel gauge will be based on battery voltage
 * If fuel gauge isn't shown or accurate, be sure you've set CLI values `smartport_fuel_unit = percent` and `battery_capacity` correctly.
 Also, current sensor settings in the configurator need to be calibrated for proper amperage and fuel % data (not applicable to Crossfire)